claypooj21/journals-like-a-script/README.md

 # Journals Like a Script
 Allows GMs to embed links in journal entries that activate scenes and pull up the scene notes in a single click.

-# Because Your Game Is Scripted
+# Because Your Game is Scripted
 Make the flow of your game easier with this tiny mod.
 Journals Like a Script (JLAS) lets you embed clickable links into your journal entries that activate a scene and open the scene's notes.
 No more fumbling trying to find the right tab--just point and click when you hit the right spot in your story.
 JLAS makes your journal entries feel more like a movie script (you know, with actors and scenes and stuff, get it?) and saves you some time and hassle.

 # Installation and Setup